EMOD-Hub/EMOD-Generic/docs/model-properties.rst

 :doc:`model-campaign`.

 For some simulation types, you can also configure heterogeneous transmission between individuals with different property values.
+For more information, see :doc:`model-hint`.

+For other
-For more information, see :doc:`model-hint` and :doc:`model-mr-hint`.
-For other simulation types, transmission is configured using mechanistic parameter settings, such as parasite density, viral load, biting frequency, and other measures relevant to the disease being modeled.
+simulation types, transmission is configured using mechanistic parameter settings, such as parasite density, viral load, biting frequency, and other measures relevant to the disease being modeled.
 See :doc:`parameter-configuration-infectivity` for more information.